- 21st International Conference on Condensed Matter Nuclear Science

 Measurements for E gamma < 50keV are very important to investigation the possibility of multi-body reactions as well as other possibilities.

 Fabrice David talks about Alternatives to Calorimetry by Fabrice David and John Giles of Deuo Dynamics.

 David assumes no new particle, a nuclear force, and, a nuclear interaction.
 Calorimetry is difficult, but even for Marie Curie, calorimetry was important.

 New alloys for hydrides have been discovered by hydrogen battery research.
 The fusion diode effect: deuterated alloys in contact with a semiconductor cause the appearance of an easy-to-measure electrical voltage.
-It this voltage is actually due to the direct conversion of LENR to electricity, we have a simple method to select the most promising alloys.
+If this voltage is actually due to the direct conversion of LENR to electricity, we have a simple method to select the most promising alloys.

-Palladium in close contact with a semi-conductor.
-This is a semi-conducting diode.
+Palladium in close contact with a semi-conductor: this is a semi-conducting diode.
 A stacked silicon-alloy wafer design is also in the works.
 His first experiment was negative, so they changed the design to include a strong tube for high pressure.
 They had trouble characterizing a possible deuterium leak and they plan to use a glass tube.

 We were unable to attend the Experiment and Theory session chaired by P.L.Hagelstein or the Theory session chaired by George H. Miley.

 We do have R. Blake with Understanding LENR Using Quantum Spring Theory

 Thursday evening was the Awards Banquet Ceremony.
 Coming Soon!